Skapis9999/NNCV/Final assignment/README.md

 - TU/e Email: c.skapetis@student.tue.nl

+## Content

+### Model Architectures:

+- afformer_tiny.py -> the AFFormer Architecture
+- attention_unet_pretrained.py -> the UNet with attention Architecture and pretrained encoder
+- attention_unet.py -> the UNet with attention Architecture
+- bowlnet.py -> the BowlNet Architecture
+- unet.py -> the UNet Architecture

+### Images:

+- 800px-Edsger_Wybe_Dijkstra.jpg -> Easter Egg image of Edsger Wybe Dijkstra used for initial testing
+- Comparison_correct.png -> Initial Image that was supposed to be used in the final report
+- Comparison_correct.png -> Image used in the final report

+### .sh files:

+- download_docker_and_data.sh -> Bourne shell script used to download the container and the data
+- jobscript_slurm.sh -> Bourne shell script used to run the main.sh It also decides the gpus used and the running time.
+- main.sh -> Bourne shell script used to run the training file.
+Different runs can be seen in comments.
+The last active run is about evaluation.

+### pth models:

+- sam_vit_h_4b8939.pth -> model used for trasfer learning.
+(It is not uploaded on github due to size limitations.)
+You need to download it to run the transfer_learning.py file.
+- checkpoints -> folder with all the checkpoints saved during the training sessions

+### data:

+- data -> folder with all the data.
+When you train the model it's the data downloaded by the .sh file.
+When you evaluate your model delete this folder or rename it and replace it with the 3 pictures you want to segment.

+### Training scripts:

+- train_afformer.py -> Training script for the AFFormer
+- train_light.py -> Training script for the BowlNet
+- train_peak.py -> Training script for the transfer learning (Failed)
+- train_transformer.py -> Training script for the UNet with attention.
+Changed the imported version to train with pretrained weights or not
+- train.py -> Training script for the Unet
+- transfer_learning.py -> Training script for the transfer learning (Failed)

+### Evaluation scripts:

+- transforms_config.py -> Utility script for the evaluation
+- evaluate_FLOPs.py -> Evaluation script counting the FLOPs.
+You can run it locally
+- evaluate_models.py -> Evaluation script for the rest of the metrics

+### Requirments:

+torch>=1.10
+torchvision>=0.11
+numpy
+Pillow
+matplotlib
+tqdm

 If you encounter any issues or have questions, feel free to reach out via TU/e email.

 -----------------------------------------